iterative/dvc.org/content/docs/command-reference/add.md

   > above).

-- `-o <path>`, `--out <path>` - specify a `path` to the desired location in the workspace to place the `targets` (instead of using the current working directory).
-Directories specified in the path will be created by this command.
+- `-o <path>`, `--out <path>` - specify a `path` to the desired location in the workspace to place the `targets` (moving them from their current location).
-  Note that this enables targeting data outside the project (see an [example](#example-transfer-to-an-external-cache)).
+  This enables targeting data outside the project (see an [example](#example-transfer-to-an-external-cache)).

-  > This can be combined with `--to-remote` to avoid storing the data locally,
-  > in which case the given `path` is only recorded in `dvc.yaml` for now.

 - `--to-remote` - add a target that's outside the project, but neither move it into the workspace nor cache it yet.
-  [Transfer it](#example-transfer-to-remote-storage) directly to remote storage (the default one, unless `-r` is specified) instead.
+  [Transfer it](#example-transfer-to-remote-storage) directly to remote storage instead (to the default one unless one is specified with `-r`).
+Implies `--out .`.
 Use `dvc pull` to get the data locally.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) to transfer external target to